PSTN and ISDN Switch-Off Guide 2027

 TalkTalk Business has the right options for you#

-Used by thousands of businesses, our Metallic Path Facility (MPF) lines will continue to support your existing voice service – so you don’t need to migrate to Digital Voice – whilst our broad portfolio of Digital Voice and cloud-based services offer improved ways of working for your teams and enhanced service for your customers.
+Used by thousands of businesses, our Metallic Path Facility (MPF) lines will continue to support your existing voice service – so you don’t need to migrate to a digital voice service – whilst our broad portfolio of digital voice and cloud-based solutions offer improved ways of working for your teams and enhanced service for your customers.

 The sooner you get in touch with us, the more options you’ll have.
 Save money, reduce disruption and transition to a future-proof solution by reaching out to our team today on 0800 083 3003 to discuss your options.
 Alternatively, if you have an Account Manager, you can contact them via the usual channels.